restorecommerce/scheduling-srv/README.md

 [depend]: https://img.shields.io/david/restorecommerce/scheduling-srv.svg?style=flat-square
 [cover]: http://img.shields.io/coveralls/restorecommerce/scheduling-srv/master.svg?style=flat-square

 A generic microservice for scheduling jobs and emitting them over [Apache Kafka](https://kafka.apache.org/).
 Job scheduling is implemented using [kue-scheduler](https://github.com/lykmapipo/kue-scheduler) which is a job scheduling extension of [kue](https://github.com/Automattic/kue) backed by [Redis](https://redis.io/).
 This service provides a [gRPC](https://grpc.io/docs/) interface for scheduling new jobs as well as manage the existing ones.
 Jobs can also be managed asynchronously using Kafka.
+Currently, three kinds of jobs can be scheduled:
+- immediate jobs;
+- one-time future jobs;
+- recurring jobs.

-The jobs emitted to Kafka can be consumed by other microservices which listen to the `queuedJob`.
+Jobs emitted by this service to Kafka can be consumed by other microservices by listening to the `queuedJob` event.
 After processing the job an event should be emitted by the respective microservice indicating job failure or completion.
 A job is always deleted upon being receiving failure or completion data, unless it is a reccurring job.

 ## gRPC Interface